nirodg/easyrs/README.md

 * `client.host` By default the host will appoint to `http://localhost`
 * `client.user` and `client.pass` to authenticate against a [basic http authentication](https://tools.ietf.org/html/rfc2617#page-3)

+# Versioning

+[SemVer](http://semver.org/) will be used for versioning because it provides a clear documentation.
+For the versions available, see the [tags on this repository](https://github.com/nirodg/easyrs/releases).

 # Contribute

 In case you would like to contribute updating the documentation, improving the functionalities, reporting issues or fixing them please, you\`re more than welcome 😄 .
 However, please have a look to the already defined [\#contribute](#contribute)'s guide